 Being active is one of the most important things people can do to maintain their health and wellbeing as they age.

 At Parkinson's UK, we know that physical activity can make a significant difference to staying well with Parkinson's, and many people with Parkinson's tell us that being physically active is a huge help in their daily lives.

-The pilot work will take place in the North East of England initially, trialling approaches and resources which can then be replicated across the rest of the country.
+The pilot work is taking place in the North East of England, trialling approaches and resources which can then be replicated across the rest of the country.

 The Development Phase - 2018

-Throughout this year we've concentrated on gathering information and insight about the barriers that inactive people with Parkinson's face to becoming more physically active.
-We've looked at how we can help people to make changes in their daily lives that will really help them manage their symptoms.
+During 2018 we concentrated on gathering information and insight about the barriers that inactive people with Parkinson's face to becoming more physically active.
+We looked at how we can help people to make changes in their daily lives that will really help them manage their symptoms.

-We've conducted a UK-wide survey, held regional focus groups, a 2-day co-production conference, and engaged with individuals and groups all over the country.
-We've gathered views and comments from more than 1000 people with Parkinson's and their families and friends, healthcare and physical activity providers and a range of other interested partners to help us shape our work.
+We conducted a UK-wide survey, held regional focus groups and a 2-day co-production conference, and engaged with individuals and groups all over the country.
+We gathered views and comments from more than 1000 people with Parkinson's and their families and friends, healthcare and physical activity providers and a range of other interested partners to help us shape our work.